DyzLecticus/Zeesoft/V3.0/ZSPR/README.md

 ====================================
 Zeesoft Symbolic Pattern Recognition (ZSPR) is an open source library for Java application development.
 It provides support for sequential symbolic pattern recognition.
-The ZSPR extends the [Zeesoft Development Kit](https://github.com/DyzLecticus/Zeesoft/tree/master/V3.0/ZDK) (ZDK).
+This library depends on the [Zeesoft Development Kit](https://github.com/DyzLecticus/Zeesoft/tree/master/V3.0/ZDK/).

 **Release downloads**
-Click [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V3.0/ZSPR/releases/zspr-0.9.0.zip) to download the latest ZSPR release (version 0.9.0).
+Click [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V3.0/ZSPR/releases/zspr-0.9.1.zip) to download the latest ZSPR release (version 0.9.1).
-All ZSPR releases can be downloaded [here](https://github.com/DyzLecticus/Zeesoft/tree/master/V3.0/ZSPR/releases).
+All ZSPR releases can be downloaded [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V3.0/ZSPR/releases/).
-ZSPR releases contain;
- * the ZSPR jar file.
- * the corresponding ZDK jar file.
- * this README file.
- * Separate zip files containing the generated java documentation for each jar file.

 *All jar files in the release include source code and build scripts.*

+**Self documenting and self testing**
+The tests used to develop this libary are also used to generate this README file.
+Run the [ZSPR](https://github.com/DyzLecticus/Zeesoft/blob/master/V3.0/ZSPR/src/nl/zeesoft/zspr/test/ZSPR.java) class as a java application to print this documentation to the standard out.
+Click [here](#test-results) to scroll down to the test result summary.

 Symbolic Pattern Recognition
 ----------------------------
 When parsing symbolic sequences to discern meaning, certain patterns may be easily translated into primary objects like numbers, dates and duration.
 This library provides an extendable, thread safe [PatternManager](https://github.com/DyzLecticus/Zeesoft/blob/master/V3.0/ZSPR/src/nl/zeesoft/zspr/pattern/PatternManager.java) to do just that.
 Please note that initializing the default *PatternManager* might take a few seconds and that it requires quite a lot of memory.

-**Self documenting and self testing**
-The tests used to develop the ZSPR are also used to generate this README file.
-Run the [ZSPR](https://github.com/DyzLecticus/Zeesoft/blob/master/V3.0/ZSPR/src/nl/zeesoft/zspr/test/ZSPR.java) class as a java application to print this documentation to the standard out.
-Click [here](#test-results) to scroll down to the test result summary.

 nl.zeesoft.zspr.test.TestPatternManager
 ---------------------------------------